stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/05-fallback-for-services.md

 </pre>

-After creating the fallback factory all we have todo is to tell Fegin to use that fallback in case of an issue, by adding the fallbackFactory property to the `@FeginClient` annotation like this:
+After creating the fallback factory all we have todo is to tell Feign to use that fallback in case of an issue, by adding the fallbackFactory property to the `@FeignClient` annotation like this:

 ```
 @FeignClient(name="inventory",fallbackFactory = InventoryClient.InventoryClientFallbackFactory.class)
 ```
->**NOTE:** You will manually have to copy the above code into the `InventoryClient.java`
+>**NOTE:** You will manually have to copy the above code into the `InventoryClient.java`, replacing line 13.

 **Test the Fallback**